Definition of Innuendo

 - Innuendo in everyday life

-Several literary writers consider innuendo as unbelievably gratifying experience, and they feel an urge to create pages laced with innuendo until at last they pour a stream of innuendo that saturates the texts with fun and naughtiness.
+Several literary writers consider innuendo an unbelievably gratifying experience, and they feel an urge to create pages laced with innuendo until at last their stream of innuendo saturates the text with fun and naughtiness.
 Let us have a look at some examples:

 “Shall I part my hair behind?
 Do I dare to eat a peach?”

-These are lines from The Love Song of J Alfred Prufrock, by T. S. Eliot.
-Spoken by the speaker who is suffering from sexual frustration, and an innuendo is quite visible here.
-It is the reflection of impotence of the speaker.
+These are lines from The Love Song of J. Alfred Prufrock, are spoken by a character who is suffering from sexual frustration.
+The innuendo, quite visible here, is the reflection of the speaker’s impotence.

 To get bitten by a rattlesnake

-Sexual innuendo has become very common in the romantic poetry and predominantly in that drama which was written at times when it was not possible to use such language openly.
-Just see an example from this poem.
+Sexual innuendo has become very common in romantic poetry, and predominantly in dramas written in a time when it was not possible to use such language openly.

 A good example of innuendos can be seen in this poem.